The Neon Tetra fish is everything a beginner looks for before starting the fish keeping as a hobby.

-Neon Tetra (Neon fish), a native of South America, is non-aggressive fish and needs minimal care.
-These small freshwater fishes are colorful, and if you are planning to add them to your community fish tank, they will make a great companion.
-Also, they will add vividness and variety to your aquarium.
+Neon Tetra (Neon fish), a native of South America, is a non-aggressive fish that needs minimal care.
+These small freshwater fish are colorful, and if you are planning to add them to your community fish tank, they will make a great companion and add vividness and variety to your aquarium.

-All these qualities make Neon Tetras famous among aquarists, be it a beginner or experienced.
+All these qualities make Neon Tetras famous among aquarists, whether a beginner or experienced.
 In today’s article, we will learn everything about Neon Tetras.
-Let’s dive in then!
+Let’s dive in, then!

 Neon Tetra Overview

-Neon Tetra, from the Characidae family, was first discovered in Amazon Jungles back in 1934.
-They are so famous that approx. 2 million Neon Tetras are sold in the US alone each month.
-Also known as Paracheirodon innesi, Hyphessobrycon innesi Myers, or Cheirodon innesi, they have a range of color and vivid appearance.
+Neon Tetras, from the Characidae family, were first discovered in the Amazon Jungles in 1934.
+They are so famous that approximately 2 million Neon Tetras are sold in the US alone each month.
+Also known as Paracheirodon innesi, Hyphessobrycon innesi Myers, or Cheirodon innesi, they have a range of colors and a vivid appearance.

 Neon tetras are easy to maintain and quite easy to breed in captivity.
-They are community fishes and loves to live in the school.
+They are community fish and love to live in the school.

 Neon Tetra Behavior

-As mentioned above, they are small peaceful community fish.
-They love being surrounded by other fishes.
+As mentioned above, neon tetras are small, peaceful community fish that love being surrounded by other fish.
 Is there a minimum number of neon tetras to keep together?
 Yes, it is better to keep at least 15 Neon Tetras in an aquarium.
-School smaller than that will not feel safe and won’t thrive in the tank.
+Schools smaller than that will not feel safe and won’t thrive in the tank.

 Neon Tetra Lifespan

-They can be seen swimming in the middle part of the tank.
-You can even keep them with other fishes who share the same temperament and size.
-They can live up to 5 years in the artificial environment while in the wild, they can live up to 8 years.
+They can be seen swimming in the middle of the tank.
+You can even keep them with other fish who share the same temperament and size.
+They can live up to 5 years in the artificial environment, while in the wild, they can live up to 8 years.

 Neon Tetra Appearance

-Neon Tetra is known not only for having bright blue and red color combination but their ability to turn off and on the colors when hiding from predators or sleeping.
+Neon Tetras are known not only for their bright blue and red color combination but also for their ability to turn off and on their colors when hiding from predators or sleeping.

-They have a short spindle-like body with a round nose and large eyes (taking most of the space on their head).
-They can grow up 1.5 inches while, in some conditions, they can stretch up to 2.5 inches.
+They have a short spindle-like body with a round nose and large eyes (which take up most of the space on their heads).
+They can grow up to 1.5 inches and, in some conditions, stretch up to 2.5 inches.
 The Neon Tetra females are slightly shorter than males.

 Their vivid appearance and bright color are what attract everyone towards them.
-Neon Tetras are characterized by a bright turquoise blue.
+A bright turquoise blue characterizes Neon Tetras.
 The color looked brighter on the top and faded on the lower part.
 The faded part looks translucent with a bright red stripe that starts from the middle and stretches down the tail.

-Their bright blue and red combination helps them to locate each other and adds attractiveness to their beauty.
-The transparent part helps Neon Tetras to mix with the background and hide from the predators.
+Their bright blue and red combination helps them locate each other and adds attractiveness to their beauty.
+The transparent part helps Neon Tetras mix with the background and hide from predators.

 They can even turn off the iridescent appearance when they feel highly threatened or while sleeping.
-Also, the faded coloration of their body indicates stress or poor health.
+Their body’s faded coloration indicates stress or poor health.

 Cardinal Tetra vs Neon Tetra